bcgov/nr-epd-digital-services/openshift/templates/legacy-etl/readme.md

 ## CI/CD Setup

 - GitHub Actions (ref FOI)
+    - implement branch deploy strategy?
+    - workflow_dispatch for prod? can discuss, open to alternative
 - Can potentially use existing login secrets for service
     - If so, grant permissions from service account in existing
     - Otherwise, separate service account